vuesion/packages/.github/CONTRIBUTING.md

   git push origin my-fix-branch
   ```

-- In GitHub, send a pull request to `vue-starter:next`.
+- In GitHub, send a pull request to `packages:master`.
 - If we suggest changes then:

   - Make the required updates.